Kotlin/KEEP/proposals/jvm-expose-boxed.md

 // compiles down to
 class PositiveInt {
+  private synthetic <init>(number: Int, marker: BoxingConstructorMarker)

-  public <init>(Int): void
+  public <init>(number: Int): void = <init>(constructor-impl(number), null)

-  public static constructor-impl(Int): Int  // executes the 'init' block
+  public static constructor-impl(Int): Int  // executes the 'init' block public static box-impl(number: Int): PositiveInt = <init>(number, null)
   // and others

-  public static of(number: Int): PositiveInt =
-    <init>(constructor-impl(number))
 }
 ```

-We think this is the right choice for a couple of reasons:

-1. Using `of` as a factory method is well-known in the Java ecosystem (for example, to create collections);
-2. It is binary compatible with previous users of this code.
+Note that this change is binary compatible with previous users of this code:

+- The previous compilation scheme never calls the constructor directly; it always uses `box-impl` if boxing is required in the Kotlin side.
+But the signature of `box-impl` is not changed, only its implementation.
+- Java users were not able to call the constructor, since it was marked as synthetic (and private).
+So exposing the constructor is compatible.
+- In the scenario in which the constructor was called directly (for example, by reflection), the code is still correct.
+There might be some performance hit, since now the `init` block is executed, but this is not a big concern.

 ### Serialization